AllenInstitute/AllenSDK/doc_template/large_object_parser.rst

 Large Object Parser
 ===================

-The :doc:`model description </model_description>` JSON format provided by Allen Wrench is not ideal for representing large or specialized data.
+The :doc:`model description </model_description>` JSON format provided by Allen SDK is not ideal for representing large or specialized data.
 Examples include large connection matrices, electrophysiology stimulus data, image or video data to be used as stimulus, or even small data that is already available in another format from another source, such as a comma-separated-values (CSV) file exported from a spreadsheet.
-The Allen Wrench library provides a large object parser (LOBParser) interface to handle such files.
+The Allen SDK library provides a large object parser (LOBParser) interface to handle such files.